hdesai17/chemoproteogenomics/README.md

  2. VCF files must be in your working directory

- 3. Make sure Annotations and Tools folders are in the working directory containing VCF files
+ 3. Make sure the working directory contains Annotations & Tools folders and GenerateBD.sh script

  4. Download Genocode v28 protein coding translations and GTF annotation files as well as common SNPs missense changes \
     [from this link](https://drive.google.com/drive/folders/1w1EaQC7q5uVudEMCGo-zREVJhK-YOC13?usp=sharing) and move to Annotations directory